 Your generator can be programmed to start and stop automatically under certain parameters through the AGS (Auto Genset Start) system, which is controlled by the Touch Screen Multiplex system.
-Operating instructions are included in Chapter 7 of this guide, as well as in the AGS System Operators Manual.
+Operating instructions are included in Chapter 7 of this guide, as well as in the AGS System Operator's Manual.

 It is CRITICAL that the AGS system be turned off any time the generator is going to be serviced.
 Failure to deactivate the AGS system may result in damage, injury, or death if the genset should start unexpectedly.
+Also, if the AGS system is set and the generator is turned off at any switch, it will clear the AGS settings.